monic-co/blog/src/pages/introducing-the-pact-property-checker/index.md

 that must hold for _all_ possible inputs and database states.

+If you're familiar with the notion of contracts (note: not smart contracts!) from [Dafny](https://github.com/Microsoft/dafny), or the style of refinement types afforded by [Liquid Haskell](https://ucsd-progsys.github.io/liquidhaskell-blog/), the property checker shares some similarities with those systems.

-So, for example, we could write an absolute value function decorated with a property which declares that the return value must always be greater than zero:
+As an example, we can decorate an absolute value function with the property that the function's return value must always be greater than or equal to zero:

 ```lisp
 (defun abs:integer (x:integer)
   ("Returns the absolute value of an integer"
     (property (>= result 0)))

   (if (< x 0)
     (negate x)
     x))